googleapis/google-cloud-cpp/doc/adr/2022-11-16-option-precedence-hierarchy.md

 **Status**: proposed

-**Context**: There are a variety of ways that options can be customized for a given rpc call.
-Both `Client` and `Connection` classes can be created with a set of `google::cloud::Options`.
+**Context**: There are a variety of ways that options can be customized for a given function call.
+Both `Client` and `Connection` classes can be created with `google::cloud::Options`.
 Individual function calls in a `Client` can be passed `google::cloud::Options`.
-Some environment variables can be set that such that the variable value sets an Option associated with that environment variable.
-Lastly, GCS `Request` types inherit from various Option templates which allow the corresponding option to be set in an instance of the `Request`.
+Some environment variables can be set such that the variable value sets an Option associated with that environment variable.
+Lastly, the storage library precedes the google::cloud::Options mechanism.
+Many of the functions in this library consume a parameter pack, the parameter pack sets optional values for the RPCs used in the function.

-When the same Option is set, with different values, via more than one of these mechanisms, there needs to be a uniform process of determining which value to use.
+When the same option is set, with different values, via more than one of these mechanisms, there needs to be a uniform process of determining which value to use.

-**Decision**: The following hierarchy will be followed when determining which value to use when the same Option is set via multiple mechanisms:
+**Decision**: The following priorities will be followed when determining which value to use when the same option is set via multiple mechanisms:

 1. Environment variables
 1. Per function call/GCS `Request` instance (if both are set with different values, an error is returned)
-1. `Client` Options
-1. `Connection` Options
+1. `<service>Client` constructor `Options`
+1. `Make<service>Connection` factory function `Options`
-1. Default values for Options
+1. Default values

-**Consequences**: For the most part, this hierarchy is already applied.
-However, it may result in some behavioral changes for existing users, particularly in the case where both "per call" and `Request` options are set to different values.
+**Consequences**: The intent was always to follow the priority defined here.
+However,

+- failure to detect conflicts is a bug in the library
+- any changes in behavior are bug fixes
+- the number of conflicts is expected to be small as the overlap is tiny and the features are rarely used.